GandiTypo/Geometry-Calculator/README.md

 ## Description

-This project is a terminal-based geometry calculator developed using C++.
+This project is a terminal-based geometry calculator developed in C++.
-It is currently in development and will continue to receive gradual updates over time.
+It is currently under active development and will continue to receive updates over time.

 The goal of this project is to calculate various plane and solid geometry measurements such as: